-Henk Neven received support from BBT between 2009 and 2011, when this page was last updated.
-For an up to date biography go to www.intermusica.co.uk
+Henk Neven received support from BBT between 2009 and 2011.
+For an up-to-date biography go to www.keynoteartistmanagement.com

 In the first place it was a big surprise to have been awarded the BBT Fellowship.
 In the second place a big honour and excitement.
 I knew about the trust, but not what it could and would mean for me.
 After having been awarded I spoke to a ‘BBtrust-awarded’ friend, who told me the most beautiful things about the BBtrust and the people working for it.
 This is an absolute truth.
 It’s a generous, warm, music-loving and caring group of people – who care for music, careers and human beings!
 With the help of the BBTrust I found my very good UK management, Intermusica.
 And indirectly it led to being invited to join the New Generation Artists Scheme of BBC Radio 3.
 With these exciting happenings one should almost forget that there is this great amount of money to be spent on one’s career.
 This will make it possible to make my first solo CD, with repertoire I really love to sing.